-• i Required limit value: Should not be present in products.
-CAS RN: Bisphenol A; BPA (4,4'-isopropylidenediphenol): 80-05-7 2,2-bis(4'-hydroxyphenyl)-4-methylpentane: 6807-17-6 Bisphenol B; (4,4'-(1-methylpropylidene)bisphenol): 77-40-7 Properties: Toxic for reproduction.
+Bisphenol A; BPA (4,4'-isopropylidenediphenol): 80-05-7 2,2-bis(4'-hydroxyphenyl)-4-methylpentane: 6807-17-6 Bisphenol B; (4,4'-(1-methylpropylidene)bisphenol): 77-40-7 Bisphenol S; (4,4'-sulphonyldiphenol): 80-09-1

+Toxic for reproduction.
 Endocrine disrupting properties.

-Use: Mainly used in manufacture of polycarbonate epoxy resins and chemicals.
+Mainly used in manufacture of polycarbonate epoxy resins and chemicals.
 Also as; hardener in epoxy resins and in thermal prints.
 May be used as catalyst and antioxidant for processing PVC.
-Different bisphenols occur as impurities in leather proces- sing.
-Comments: Left as residues in polycarbonate and epoxy.
+Different bisphenols occur as impurities in leather processing.
+Bisphenol B and F may occur as impurities or break down products from the process of polyamide dyeing to increase colour fastness.

+Left as residues in polycarbonate and epoxy.
 Can be found in products with material based on plastic and paper.

-Legal background: BPA, Bisphenol B and 2,2-bis(4'-hydroxyphenyl)-4-methylpentane are listed on the Candidate List of Substances of Very High Concern for authorization of the Regulation (EC) No 1907/2006 (REACH).
+BPA, Bisphenol B, Bisphenol S and 2,2-bis(4'-hydroxyphenyl)-4-methylpentane are listed on the Candidate list (REACH).

 Bisphenol A (BPA) content in thermal paper (0.02% by weight), is restricted from January 2020 according to Annex XVII of Regulation (EC) No 1907/2006 (REACH), entry 66.

+In France: The substances on the Candidate List are included in the AGEC legislation (LOI n° 2020-105).

 In California: BPA is listed in Proposition 65.
-Safe Harbor Limit: MADL 3 $\mu$ g/day (dermal exposure from solid materials).
-There are settlements at 3 ppm, 20 ppm or zero limit.
-Note that the settlements apply only for the specific article in that settlement.
-Test method: No standardised test method available.
+Safe Harbor Limit: MADL 3 μg/day (dermal exposure from solid materials).

+ISO 11936 (leather)

+No standardised test method for textile available.

 Test equipment LC-MS, GC-MS. LOQ: 10 mg/kg